Loyal Dog Refuses to Leave Injured Pup on Busy Highway — Then Rescuers Learn Their True Bond

 After a news story from Local 10 News, Leslie said they have some leads and “pray they are in their forever home soon.
 It has been quite a journey but finding their home will make it all worth it.”

 Leslie refuses to separate the two, believing they deserve to stay together after all they’ve been through.
 She has also offered to sponsor training and provide support to whoever adopts them.
-If you think you can help give the dogs a home, reach out to Interstate Partners for Animal Welfare.
+It wouldn’t take long for her prayers to be answered.